nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Jul 04 2026)
+### Joke of the day (Sun Jul 05 2026)
 <!-- joke -->
->Chuck Norris just says 'no' to drugs.
-If he said 'yes', it would collapse Colombia's infrastructure.
+>All roads lead to Chuck Norris.
+And by the transitive property, a roundhouse kick to the face.
 <!-- /joke -->

-*Last update: Sat, 04 Jul 2026 02:03:22 GMT*
+*Last update: Sun, 05 Jul 2026 02:11:36 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)